masonbottle/instaShop/README.md

 # instaShop
-Shop from Instagram pictures grind for Shopify.
+Shop from Instagram pictures grid for Shopify.

 ## Links
 You can see this widget in action [here](https://masonbottle.com)